barnettj8/ENVS-543/README.md

 Class Repository for Fall 2024 Semester of ENVS 543 with Dr. Dyer.

-These are my really new changes 8/29/24
+These are my really new changes 8/29/24 pt 2